soubhiksanyal/RingNet/README.md

 More details on our NoW benchmark dataset, 3D face reconstruction challenge can be found in our [project page](https://ringnet.is.tue.mpg.de).
 A pdf preprint is also available on the [project page](https://ringnet.is.tue.mpg.de).

+* **Update**: We have changed the license agreemnt for the RingNet code and pre-trained weights.
+Both are now available under **MIT license** excluding the NoW Challenge dataset.

 * **Update**: We have released the **evaluation code for NoW Benchmark challenge** [here](https://github.com/soubhiksanyal/now_evaluation).

 * **Update**: Add demo to build a texture for the reconstructed mesh from the input image.